-In the past, interference between radio-relay systems was determined by calculations based on the mechanism of near great-circle propagation which includes line-of-sight paths, the effects of atmospheric refraction, diffraction by the surface of the Earth and tropospheric forward scatter.
-Such great-circle techniques combined with antenna side-lobe coupling have also been used for many years by some administrations to determine intra- and inter-system interferences in terrestrial radio-relay systems.
+In the past, interference between fixed wireless systems was determined by calculations based on the mechanism of near great-circle propagation which includes LoS paths, the effects of atmospheric refraction, diffraction by the surface of the Earth and tropospheric forward scatter.
+Such great-circle techniques combined with antenna side-lobe coupling have also been used for many years by some administrations to determine intra- and inter-system interferences in terrestrial fixed wireless systems.
 Field measurements in recent years have indicated that great-circle propagation is often a minor contributor compared to terrain scattering.